25 Surprising Things You Didn’t Know About PEMF

 Athletes need to recover to maintain their training and performance properly.
 If they do not allow their bodies enough time to recover, they will reduce the effectiveness of their training sessions and hinder their progress.

 PEMF promotes the natural regeneration and healing of cells in a non-invasive way.
 This therapy has been shown to improve athletic performance, improve pain management, and reduce recovery times.
-Some well-known athletes who discovered the effects of PEMF include Shaquille O'Neal, Brian Baldinger, and Lance Armstrong.

-Moreover, clinical trials have found that PEMF therapy enhances the healing rate in bone fractures and post-surgery.
+Some well-known athletes who discovered the effects of PEMF include Shaquille O’Neal, Brian Baldinger, and Lance Armstrong.
+Moreover, clinical trials have found that a PEMF session enhances the healing rate in bone fractures and post-surgery.

 #9 Pain Relief

 Pulsed electromagnetic field therapy effectively reduces neuropathic pain and may also help slow the progression of nerve damage.
-Apart from relieving pain sensations in your kids, PEMF can also alleviate chronic low back pain.
+Apart from relieving pain sensations in your kids, PEMF can also alleviate chronic lower back pain.

 #10 Reduces Muscle Tension